-Total number of proprietary directors 9 % of the total Board 64.29
+Total number of proprietary directors 8 % of the total Board 61.54

-EXTERNAL INDEPENDENT DIRECTORS Name or company name of director Profile HENRI PROGLIO A graduate of the Higher School of Business Administration (HEC) in Paris.
+EXTERNAL INDEPENDENT DIRECTORS Name or company name of director ' l Profile HENRI PROGLIO A graduate of the Higher School of Business Administration (HEC) in Paris.
 He is currently a director of Natixis Banque and of Dassault Aviation.
-He has also served as Chairman of the energy giant Électricité de France (2009-2014) and Veolia Environnement (2003-2009), as well as a board member of FCC, Lagardère Group and Vinci, among other companies. ÁLVARO VÁZQUEZ LAPUERTA He holds a degree in Law and Business Studies (E-3) by ICADE and is currently a partner of the firms Akiba Partners and Meridia Capital Partners.
-He was Managing Director for Spain and Portugal at Dresdner Kleinwort, and CEO and head of Investor Relations at securities firm BBVA Bolsa.
-Previously he held various positions at JP Morgan in Mexico, New York, London and Madrid.
+He has also served as Chairman of the energy giant Électricité de France (2009-2014) and Veolia Environnement (2003-2009), as well as a board member of FCC, Lagardère Group and Vinci, among other companies. ÁLVARO VÁZQUEZ LAPUERTA He holds a degree in law and business studies (E-3) from ICADE and is currently a partner of the firms Akiba Partners and Meridia Capital Partners.
+He has been managing director for Spain and Portugal of Dresdner Kleinwort and head of capital markets and investor relations at BBVA and chief executive officer of the securities company BBVA Bolsa.
+Previously, he held various positions at JP Morgan in Mexico, New York, London and Madrid.
+He is also a director of Cementos Portland Valderrivas.

+DE VALORES DE VALORES

+EXTERNAL INDEPENDENT DIRECTORS

+Name or company name of director Profile

 MANUEL GIL MADRIGAL He holds a degree in Law and Business Sciences (E-3) by ICADE and is a founding partner of the company Tasmania Gestión.
-In 2000, he also founded the financial company N+1 (currently Alantra) and has been a director of Vidrala, Barón de Ley, General de Alquiler de Maquinaria (GAM) and Campofrío, among other companies.
+In 2000 he was also founder of the financial company N+1 and has been a board member of Ezentis, Funespaña, General de Alquiler de Maquinaria (GAM) and Campofrío, among other companies.
 During his career he has also been director of Capital Markets for AB Asesores Bursátiles, partner of Morgan Stanley and auditor of Arthur Andersen.